 Since March, it seems like there has been a constant barrage of conflicting information about which fabrics are the best for masks for COVID-19.
 We’ve put together this crash course on mask fabrics to provide some of the fundamental concepts in fabrics and how they are relevant for our collective mask making efforts.
 In Mask Fabrics 101 we’ll focus on the role of fiber origin and fabric structure on masks.
 Then, in Mask Fabrics 201 (also included in this post) we’ll do a deeper dive into mask fiber and fabric properties and their influence of mask performance and safety.

-- In Mask Fabrics 101, we’ll focus on fiber origin and structure and the importance of these features in preliminary evaluation of fabrics for masks.
+- Mask Fabrics 101: In this section we focus on fiber origin and structure and the importance of these features in preliminary evaluation of fabrics for masks:

 - Mask Fabrics 201– we do a deeper dive into fiber properties that influence the safety and performance of mask materials:

 - Deeper Dive Into Nonwovens

 Mask Fabrics 101

 Fibers are the basic building blocks of fabrics and textiles.
 Fibers are defined as flexible strands of material that are much longer than they are wide.
 The fiber composition, or fiber content, of fabrics affects their properties and their suitability for use in masks.
 These fibers are then constructed into fabrics.
 The ways fabrics are constructed (woven, knit, or nonwoven) effect their filtration characteristics and suitability for use in fabric masks.